dirtyredz/react-scroll-up-button/README.md

 ```
 StopPosition -- PageYOffset in which you want the page to stop at when scrolling up.

-TransitionBtnPosition -- PageYOffset position at which the button will show up.
+ShowAtPosition -- PageYOffset position at which the button will show up.

 EasingType -- Easing option see : (https://www.npmjs.com/package/tween-functions) for available options.